NicoMandel/rosprofiler/README.md

 ## NICO Nice-to-Haves

 1. udp port usage, to see how much mavlink actually uses, check [this documentation](https://psutil.readthedocs.io/en/latest/#psutil.net_connections)
+    * ` For example 9600 8 N 1 uses 10 bits per word (1 start bit, 8 data bits, and 1 stop bit).
+Each word would take 10/9600 = 1041.66666666 microsecs.` - to monitor whether we get channel overload on the udp port
 2. Heat dissipation sensing, see [documentation](https://psutil.readthedocs.io/en/latest/#psutil.sensors_temperatures)

 # Stuff from the original documentation